StephenPSA/WindowsInsiderTools/README.md

         PS >.
 COMPPSA Computer PSA  13,0 GB SSD  Healthy  47,2 GB Fast 10.0.14955.1000 Win 10 Pro 64-bit Todo 1.231.1020.0  Nov 2   Quick
         PS >

++ To get recent Errors and Warnings from the System and Application EventLogs:

+        PS >gev

++ This will get you...

+        PS >Time     Type NN Machine    ID Source          Message
+        PS >----     ---- -- -------    -- ------          -------
+        PS >22:07:06 ERR  .
+COMPPSA  1000 Application ...
+Faulting application name: taskhostw.exe, version: 10.0.14955.1000, time stamp: 0x58098a46...
+        PS >21:47:48 ERR  .
+COMPPSA 10016 DCOM            The description for Event ID '10016' in Source 'DCOM' cannot be found.
+The local computer may not have the necessary registry information...
+        PS >21:15:04 wrn  .
+COMPPSA   642 ESENT           wuaueng.dll (780) SUS20ClientDataStore: The database format feature version 8980 (0x2314) could not be used due to the current database fo...

 # See Also:

 + Git CheatSheet: https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf